MassimoBelfioreCode/MassimoBelfioreCode/README.md

 I enjoy working on systems that are reliable, scalable, and well-designed, and I'm motivated by the idea of using technology to improve real-world services - especially in **Streaming/OTT platforms**, **enterprise**, **healthcare**, **telco**, **automotive**.

-I also love working with hardware and low-level systems (and yes… I’m happy even when I deal with Iron (il ferro) 😄).
+I also love working with low-level systems (and yes… I’m happy even when I deal with Iron (il ferro) 😄).

 ---